fish-shell/fish-shell/doc_src/cmds/test.rst

     end

-Numerical comparisons will simply fail if one of the operands is not a number:
+Numerical comparisons will fail if one of the operands is not a number:

 ::